suites-dev/docs.suites.dev/docs/developer-guide/unit-tests/sociable.md

 ## Introduction

-Sociable unit tests focus on testing a component with its real dependencies while still controlling the dependencies of those dependencies.
+Sociable unit tests focus on testing a component with its real dependencies while still controlling the dependencies of *those* dependencies.
 This approach ensures that you verify how components actually interact in a controlled environment, providing more realistic validation than solitary tests.
+Ideally, the "real" dependencies you include in sociable tests are themselves well-designed, adhering to principles like the [Single Responsibility Principle](../design-for-testability/unit-clarity-responsibility.md#single-responsibility-principle-srp) and being [pure or stateless](../design-for-testability/code-structure-simplicity.md#pure-functions-when-possible) where possible, and are thoroughly [tested in isolation](./solitary.md).

 :::note When to use sociable tests
 Sociable tests are ideal when: